 Learning how to use Frase.io properly is what separates bloggers who publish content that ranks from those who publish content that disappears.
 The tool is genuinely powerful — but only if you know which features to use and in what order.

 This complete Frase.io tutorial covers everything from account setup to publishing your first fully optimized blog post — including the SERP research workflow, content brief generation, AI writing, and content scoring that makes Frase the go-to SEO tool for serious bloggers.
+It also covers an important Frase quirk you should know about before you publish anything: the way its AI assistant attributes external citations.

 What Is Frase.io and Why Do Bloggers Use It?